Yael Grobglas: Career

-In 2007, Grobglas was cast to her first major role for the Israeli sci-fi series Ha'Yi ("The Island"), which made her popular among Israel's young audiences.
+In 2007, Grobglas was cast to her first major role for the Israeli sci-fi series "The Island", which made her popular among Israel's young audiences.
 Following two consecutive seasons of the show Grobglas enrolled in a full-time three-year acting program at the Yoram Loewenstein Performing Arts Studio.
-She completed the third season of Ha'Yi in 2010, and was cast for a number of major commercials during the course of her studies.
+She completed performing for the third season of Israeli series The Island in 2010, and was cast for a number of major commercials during the course of her acting studies.

-In 2010, Grobglas gained international recognition when she starred in the first Israeli horror film Rabies ("Kalevet").
-She was part of the main cast of the Israeli sitcom Ha-Shualim ("The Foxes").
+In 2010, Grobglas gained international recognition when she starred in the first Israeli horror film Rabies (Kalevet).
+She was part of the main cast of the Israeli sitcom HaShualim (The Foxes).
 Grobglas also played the role of Linda Christie in a Beersheba Theater adaptation of Play It Again, Sam.

 In 2012, Grobglas was cast to the Israeli comedy-drama series Tanuchi ("Chill").

 In 2013, Grobglas starred as America Singer in the CW's The Selection pilot, described as a cross between The Bachelor and The Hunger Games, but it was ultimately not picked up to series.
 In the same year, she began the recurring role of Olivia D'Amencourt in the CW's series Reign.